Housing: approaches to policy

 The traditional clay house brick is relatively expensive to produce, is heavy to transport and can deteriorate over time.
 The new bricks that are being made from waste products have many of the properties of traditional bricks – they are robust enough for building – but weigh a lot less; their production is ecologically beneficial in a number of ways and they cost much less to manufacture.

 Builders are increasingly willing to try new materials, especially if that gives them a cost advantage.
-Many of these new materials will be used in houses but will never seen by most of their residents because they are hidden inside the walls and roofs.
+Many of these new materials will be used in houses but will never be seen by most of their residents because they are hidden inside the walls and roofs.
 In Europe, builders appear to be far more willing to change over to these new materials, more willing than they are in this country.
 British builders have always been slow to change, compared with their European counterparts.
-Having said this, the present economics of housing building are pushing builders into adopting new methods of of construction and new materials.
+Having said this, the present economics of housing building is pushing builders into adopting new methods of construction and new materials.
 There is a severe shortage of brick/block layers in the UK.
 ‘What’s more, housebuilders don’t just need bricks – they also need people to lay them.
-And here again the laws of supply and demand are working against housebuilders.
+And here again, the laws of supply and demand are working against housebuilders.
 The price of bricks had reached an all-time high.
 What’s more, ‘according to one senior executive, the day rate demanded by brickies, at least in London, has almost doubled in the last three months from £140 to £240’ [Branson, 2013].
 So what to do? asks Adam Branson.
 He argues: ‘The choice is clear cut.
 Housebuilders must either stop expanding, absorb the extra costs and take a hit on their profit margins, or they must seek alternative materials and construction techniques.
-And evidence is emerging they are increasingly plumping for this last option.’
+And the evidence is emerging they are increasingly plumping for this last option.’

 The traditional brick built house current suffers from two serious shortcomings: bricks are expensive and so too are the people required to lay them.
-Some builders are responding to this by looking for new designs and try to get round this problem.
+Some builders are responding to this by looking for new designs and try to get around this problem.
 One alternative is to use more timber in house design and to cut down on the number of bricks used.
 Changing to newer methods of wall construction can save money and speed the time it takes to complete a building.
-Where bigger masonry blocks are used, the walls can erected more quickly and with wage rates being so high, time means money.
+Where bigger masonry blocks are used, the walls can be erected more quickly and with wage rates being so high, time means money.
 Arguments are seen about whether brick manufacturers can cope with rising levels of demand and whether the timber industry can supply sufficient volume of products.

 There are, however, some residents who are willing to abandon traditional materials in favour of a range of new ones, where they can achieve ecological goals alongside aesthetic concerns.
 Whilst such approaches might be the preserve of the well-off middle classes, those who can afford to be individualistic about home building, there is evidence that avant-guard methods will become the leading edge of a broader change in the construction industry.